Mysttic/MVC/README.md

 - /connection string - mandatory - access to the database to listen to
 - /logpath - location where logs are saved
 - /repopath - location where versions of changes are saved
-- /usegit - (default false) specifies whether we want to use the git service for the change history or the option to save individual versions in separate files
+- /usegit - (default false) - specifies whether we want to use the git service for the change history or the option to save individual versions in separate files
+- /gitchannels (default true) - allow to turn on/off checking version control for Channels
+- /gitcodetemplates (default true) - allow to turn on/off checking version control for Code templates

 Example startup script: